Rae Dunn: Early life

 Rae Dunn was born in Fresno, California, where she grew up.
 Her brand's about page describes her as a classical pianist and painter.
 Dunn began taking piano lessons at the age of four.
 In her youth, Dunn and her siblings were in a band named "The Dunns".
 She earned a Bachelor of Arts Degree from her hometown Fresno State in Industrial Design before moving to San Francisco in the 1980s.

 While in San Francisco, Dunn worked in retail, graphic design, and fashion, and also opened a French bistro in Pacific Heights with her then-fiancé.

 Working with clay

 Dunn later found a passion for clay art while working as a waitress in 1994.
 Her waitressing job allowed her free time during the day, which she used to go exploring.
 Then in her 30s, while walking in San Francisco's Golden Gate Park, Dunn came across the Sharon Art Studio.
 The public space offered workshops and classes; Dunn signed up for a clay art class after flipping a coin.
 Dunn's work is "strongly influenced by the Japanese aesthetic of wabi-sabi".
 Country Living described Dunn's art style as "simple, cozy, and organic."

-In 1995, she pursued ceramics full-time and founded her eponymous brand.
+In 1995, she began to pursue ceramics full-time and founded her eponymous brand.
+Her designs are reminiscent of many works throughout the 20th century, notably bauhaus artist Theodor Bogler’s work for Haus Am Horn.
 Her ceramic work was featured in Martha Stewart Living.
 In 2013, Dunn opened her own studio and gallery.